-“Thank you, Bueller,” I say, hoping this is the last of that conversation.
-Still trying to egg me on and get a response, she keeps going.
+“Thank you, Bueller,” I say with a slight bow of my head, hoping this is the last of that conversation.
+Still trying to egg me on and get a response, Ms. Snarky continues.

-“The fact that people like you keep insinuating that I am only with Christian because of his money and status implies that he is not lovable, and I find that more offensive than you thinking I’m a gold-digger!”
-I spit shooting daggers at her from my eyes… and now the garage is quiet.
+“The fact that people like you keep insinuating that I’m only with Christian because of his money and status implies that he’s not lovable, and I find that more offensive than you thinking I’m a gold-digger!”
+I spit, shooting daggers at her from my eyes… and now the garage is quiet.

 Someone in the back calls out, “Sacrificial lamb,” and the cameras start snapping in this particular reporter’s direction.
-I am confused as a look of horror comes across her face.
+I’m confused as a look of horror comes across her face.
 I lean back and ask Chuck, “What just happened?”

 “Well,” he begins, “Little Ms. Reporter Girl back there just became the story.
 At all of your press conferences—impromptu or not—you always take a bite out of somebody’s ass.
 Remember the guy in the mall that tried to trip you for a scoop?”

 “Do I?”
 I exclaim.
 “I thought the guy would end up in traction!”